mkushnir/mncommon/README.md

 mrkcommon/array.h
 =================

-Resizable _realloc(3)_-based arrays of the specified element size.
+Resalable _realloc(3)_-based arrays of the specified element size.
 Elements are always allocated contiguously in memory.

 Automatic initializers (on element allocation) and finalizers (on element deallocation).

-Array resizing: increment (tail grow by one), decrement (tail shrink by one), arbitrary resize.
-Arbitrary resize can either preserve the items, or clean them up and produce a freshly initialized array of the given size.
+Array re-sizing: increment (tail grow by one), decrement (tail shrink by one), arbitrary re-size.
+Arbitrary re-size can either preserve the items, or clean them up and produce a freshly initialized array of the given size.

 Array iterators: first, last, next, previous.

-Array traversion given a callback.
+Array traversing given a callback.

 In-place sorting, a thin wrapper over standard _qsort(3)_.

-Limitations: element addresses are not guaranteed to be preserved after any array resizing.
+Limitations: element addresses are not guaranteed to be preserved after any array re-sizing.
 Never refer to element addresses from elsewhere unless you use allocate-once arrays.